mthussain1234/GitHub_and_Version_control/github_and_version_ctrl.md

 * `git commit -m "####"` commits changes to local repository with a commit message describing changes made
 * `git push` - Pushes changes committed from local repository to GitHub ( remote repo )
 * `git pull` - Pulls changes from GitHub to local repository
-* `git status` - status of repository, shows changes made but still not yet comitted
+* `git status` - status of repository, shows changes made but still not yet committed
 * `git log` - shows all commits made in repository
 * `cd filename` - change directory to specific folder
 * `cd ..` - move current folder up by one